-The Midterm Report was prepared by the Moorpark College Education Committee on Accreditation and Planning (EdCAP), which is attended by 35 members from all constituent groups (evidence: EdCAP charter).
-EdCAP began the process by establishing a timeline with leads for each section in August 2019 (evidence: timeline and leads).
-In September and October 2019, EdCAP conducted a gap analysis of each Midterm Report section (evidence: gap analysis and QFE gap analysis).
+The Midterm Report was prepared by the Moorpark College Education Committee on Accreditation and Planning (EdCAP), which is attended by 35 members from all constituent groups (PREP.01_EdCAP Charter).
+EdCAP began the process by establishing a timeline with leads for each section in August 2019 (PREP.02_Timeline and Leads with Gap Analysis).
+In September and October 2019, EdCAP conducted a gap analysis of each Midterm Report section (PREP.02_Timeline and Leads with Gap Analysis, PREP.03_QFE Gap Analysis).
 From November 2019 to January 2020, EdCAP completed and reviewed a first draft of the report.
-From February to May 2020, the Midterm Report draft was shared with various constituency groups including the Academic Senate, Classified Senate, and Associated Students of Moorpark College and revised based on feedback (evidence: minutes).
-Finally, the Midterm Report was reviewed and approved by the Board of Trustees on June 23, 2020 (evidence: board minutes).
+From February to May 2020, the Midterm Report draft was shared with various constituency groups including the Academic Senate, Classified Senate, and Associated Students of Moorpark College and revised based on feedback (PREP.04 Academic Senate Minutes 4-21-2020, PREP.05 Classified Senate 4-9-2020, PREP.06 ASMC Minutes 4-14-2020).
+Finally, the Midterm Report was reviewed and approved by the Board of Trustees on June 23, 2020 (PREP.07 Board of Trustees Minutes 6-16-2020).